Exercise: That's Done

 The button, which reads 'Done', serves to strikethrough the text of the corresponding item and then hide itself.
 In other words, it serves to signal that a particular task is done.

 This list of items has some similarities to a typical to-do list but it isn't exactly like one.
-For example, there is no input field to add more items, nor is there any way to remove a task or check/uncheck it.
+For example, there is no input field to add more items, nor is there any way to remove a task.

 In this exercise, your task is to implement this program using React.

-The component representing the list should take in an items prop which is an array holding strings to be added as items in the list.
+The component representing the list should take in an items prop which is an array containing all the items to be added to the list; each item is a string.

-Here are a couple of points to note, when a button is clicked:
+Here are a couple further points to note when a button is clicked:

 • The strikethrough effect should be given using the <s> HTML element, not using any CSS styles.

-• The button should be hidden by removing it from the DOM, not by merely hiding it only visually (such as by using display: none).
+• The button should be hidden by removing it from the DOM, not by merely hiding it using some CSS (such as by using display: none).

 In the end, the you should get the following program: